yberreby/TextShower/README.md

 You can embed as many TextShower boxes as you want in your page.
 It will just be a little slower for each box.
 You can also add as many classes as you want to the elements.

-If you want to customize the behavior of TextShower, [it's here](.
+If you want to customize the behavior of TextShower, [it's here](http://filsmick.github.io/TextShower/#advanced-usage).

 Suggestions or issues
 ======